edgedb/edgedb/docs/reference/protocol/index.rst

 ===============

 EdgeDB uses a message-based binary protocol for communication between clients and servers.
-The protocol is supported over TCP/IP and also over Unix-domain sockets.
+The protocol is supported over TCP/IP.

 .. toctree::